edsonlazo/edsonlazo/README.md

 - 🤔 What I want to learn next: How to build applications with react.
 - 📫 How to reach me: hello@edsonlazo.dev
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I used to tour with Bob Dylan 🎸

 <br>